aiurovet/xnx/README.md

      pre-defined placeholders (see above).
 The key is a pre-defined placeholder, and the value is the placeholder to use instead.
 As you can see, this can make config file less verbose and easier to read.
-These placeholders are self-descriptive, except "{expand-input}", which means that the content of the input file will also be expanded using pre-defined as well as user- defined placeholders, and optionally, environment variables.
+These placeholders are self-descriptive, except "expand-content", which means that the content of the input file will also be expanded using pre-defined as well as user- defined placeholders, and optionally, environment variables.
 Then it will be saved to a temporary file, which will be used as an input for the sub- sequent external command execution.
 All temporary files will be deleted on the go.
 If no external command defined, then this will be interpreted as a simple expansion of the input.
-However, in order to achieve that, the "{expand-input}" flag is still required to be set to true.
+However, in order to achieve that, the "expand-content" flag is still required to be set to true.

 2.4.
 For the sake of source code portability, the environment variables are
      required to be specified strictly in UNIX/Linux/macOS format: